ajbc/trellis/README.md

-# Topic Bubbles
+# Topic Aggregation Tool

 [Sign up for updates and give us feedback!](https://goo.gl/forms/HP7aTlMyMdKChaGi2)

-## Demo on Server

-We have a demo up on [shinyapps.io](https://bstewart.shinyapps.io/topicBubbles/)!

-Please note that this software is intended to be run locally.
-The online demo may run much slower than a locally-hosted version.
-Please see below for instructions on how to run the software locally.
+This tool is intended to be run locally.
+It is impractical to upload thousands or tens of thousands of text files, so we use the `shinyFiles` package to access files locally.
+The tool will therefore not be functional if deployed to a remote server.

-## Running locally
+## Setup

 ### Download